cswartzvi/hamilton/examples/LLM_Workflows/scraping_and_chunking/README.md

     # do some processing, even saving it, etc.
     return article_text
 ```
 Next we can then "parallelize" & "collect" it over inputs, i.e. "map" over it with various values.
-To tell Hamilton to
+To tell Apache Hamilton to
 do that we'd add the following functions to "sandwich" the code above:
 ```python
 def url(urls_from_sitemap: list[str], max_urls: int = 1000) -> Parallelizable[str]: